bennahkairu/Todo-App/Readme.md

 # Kazi Quest

-This presents my implementation of a simple Todo App in **VUE 3** and **Tailwind CSS** and answers to the tehcnical questions asked in the coding test.
+This presents my implementation of a simple Todo App in **VUE 3**, **Tailwind CSS** and answers to the tehcnical questions asked in the coding test.

 Checkout the [live example](https://kazi-quest-kairu.netlify.app/) of this project.